fortran-lang/fortran-lang.org/learn/intrinsics/ICHAR.md

 ## __Note__

-No intrinsic exists to convert between a numeric value and a formatted character string representation -- for instance, given the CHARACTER value '154', obtaining an _integer_ or _real_ value with the value 154, or vice versa.
+No intrinsic exists to convert between a numeric value and a formatted character string representation -- for instance, given the _character_ value '154', obtaining an _integer_ or _real_ value with the value 154, or vice versa.
 Instead, this functionality is provided by internal-file I/O, as in the following example: